 As noted above, insurance coverage varies from company to company.
 If there’s a possibility that you might file a claim with the delivery company’s insurance carrier or pursue legal action against the company in the future, there are some steps that you can take to improve your odds of a successful outcome.

 First, take a screenshot of your food delivery assignment or delivery route.
 This shows that you were on a delivery when the accident occurred.
 Contact the food delivery company as soon as possible and report the accident.

 Take photos of the accident scene, the damage to your vehicle, the damage to other involved vehicles and your injuries.

 Seek medical attention for treatment of your injuries in a timely manner.
 Proper medical documentation is important.
 If you wait to see a doctor, the food delivery service or its insurer could argue that your injuries aren’t as serious as you say, or weren’t caused by the accident.
 Don’t avoid medical attention at the scene of the accident.

 Collect insurance and driver information from all involved parties, as well as witness contact information.

 Contact an accident lawyer specializing in food delivery accidents.
-The personal injury attorneys at the Law Offices of Jeffrey S. Glassman will provide you with the legal guidance you need to receive the compensation that you deserve.Common Causes of Food Delivery Accidents
+The personal injury attorneys at the Jeffrey Glassman Injury Lawyers will provide you with the legal guidance you need to receive the compensation that you deserve.Common Causes of Food Delivery Accidents

 Food delivery drivers are prone to accidents for a variety of reasons.
 Drivers are on a strict time schedule and are likely to be rushing to pick up an order and drop it off.
 Drivers might be navigating unfamiliar streets or paying more attention to GPS technology than the road ahead.